-The possession of candles, incense (including sage or other burnable products), or plug-ins or making of candles or open flames at any time are prohibited in all residence halls.
-Possession of decorative, wickless candles are permitted.
+No person shall possess any non-battery-operated candles (including decorative or wickless), incense (including sage or other burnable products), plug-ins, making of candles or any other open flames, in the residence halls.

-(Sanction Range: Warning Probation or Disciplinary Probation.
-Special conditions include; Restitution for Damages, Denial of Campus Residency Held in Abeyance, Denial of Campus Residency and an educational intervention)
+(Sanction Range: Warning Probation, Disciplinary Probation, Denial of Campus Residency Held in Abeyance, Denial of Campus Residency.
+Special conditions may include Restitution for Damages, an educational intervention/activity)